 This analysis suggests revisiting seminal papers with reputational preferences is valuable.
 For instance, in this paper, informational discovery was fixed and exogenous.
 However, these reputational preferences may discourage information discovery, which generates new insights on the optimality of delegation for information discovery (cf. Aghion and Tirole, 1997).
-Similarly, in this model the principal could not delegate the decision right to the agent.
-One could instead consider how these reputational preferences will lead to different optimal delegation sets (cf. Szalay, 2005; Alonso and Matouschek, 2008).
+Additionally, one could consider how these reputational preferences will lead to different optimal delegation sets (cf. Szalay, 2005; Alonso and Matouschek, 2008).
 Finally, one can consider the effects of reputation on other forms of communication such as costly communication (cf. Dewatripont and Tirole, 2005) or hierarchical communication (cf. Garicano, 2000).